JesusMSM/sap-test-backend/README.md

-# Backend for SAP assignment Mission to Mars
+# Backend for Mission to Mars

 ![Technologies](background.png)

 ## Architecture

-Aiming to approach as maximum the technologies that would be used in the SAP position, this project uses Spring, Hibernate, MySQL, Java and Docker.
+This project uses Spring, Hibernate, MySQL, Java and Docker.
 This project represents the backend of the whole project.
 The Model-Repository-Controller design pattern has been followed.
 Therefore there are two objects, Category and Item.
 Item has a foreign key pointing to a previously created category.
 All the CRUD operations can be accesed by the controller and their routes have been exposed in order to call them in the front-end project.